AnnaWilliford/SWC_Fall2019_test/Lesson6_ReproducibleResearchR.md

 >
 > [Roger Peng](https://simplystatistics.org/2014/06/06/the-real-reason-reproducible-research-is-important/)

-Replicating studies are much harder than reproducing them.
+It is much harder to replicate studies than reproduce them.
 Ensuring reproducibility is the least we can do to make a study the best it can be.

 To accomplish reproducibility we need to record every step of data manipulation and analysis (write scripts, do not execute your commands in interactive mode)